paulehh/dipas_docker/README.md

 Go to --> DIPAS --> Proceedings --> Proceedings and "+ Add Proceeding".
 In the Interface type hostname e.g "test" (this will be the subdomain of your new proceeding) and name of your proceeding, e.g. "test". click speichern.

 ### Step 9: Access your Test Proceeding
-go to test.yourdomain.de and test your proceeding frontend
+go to test.yourdomain.de/drupal and finalize the configuration of your proceeding or go to test.yourdomain.de to see the frontend.